Aecon shareholders approve $1.5-billion takeover by Chinese company

 Aecon had said in August that it was looking for potential buyers.

-The company's board unanimously recommended shareholders support the deal.
-More than 99 per cent of the votes cast were in favour of offer, which required the approval of a two-thirds majority.
+The company's board unanimously recommended shareholders support the bid and more than 99 per cent of the votes cast were in favour of the offer, which required the approval of a two-thirds majority.

+Roughly 33.85 million votes were cast in favour, while more than 204,000 votes were against the deal — marking a 57.8 per cent participation rate by shareholders eligible to vote.

+The deal has already received a "no action" letter granting approval under the Canadian Competition Act and Aecon has been advised by the buyer that it has approval from the National Development and Reform Commission, a Chinese economic planning regulator.

-The deal also requires government and regulatory approvals including a review under the Investment Canada Act.
+It still faces a review under the Investment Canada Act.

+Aecon chairman Brian Tobin said "there's a clear net benefit for Canada" from the deal.

+"Our hope and expectation is that the full approvals will be forthcoming," he said in an interview after the meeting.

 The 140-year-old construction firm has worked on Canadian landmarks including the CN Tower, Vancouver's SkyTrain and the Halifax Shipyard.